Henrik-Nordlund/IT-Infrastructure-Projects/Lab 1 – Microsoft Entra ID Corporate Identity Structure/README.md

 ## Scenario

-Nordlund Industries is a fictional company with several departments: HR, Sales, Marketing, R&D, Engineering, Manufactoring, and Finance.
+Nordlund Industries is a fictional company with several departments: HR, Sales, Marketing, R&D, Engineering, Manufacturing, and Finance.

 The objective of this lab is to build a corporate identity environment in Microsoft Entra ID.
 The 16 fictional users are assigned to appropriate departments and job titles, and organized according to their roles and responsibilities within the company.